Frequently Asked Questions

 BE Mentor Development

-We are offering in person and online programs that support and train teachers to facilitate Biophilic Education and our DVLS curriculum in licensed schools and hubs.
+We are offering in person and online programs that support and train teachers to facilitate Biophilic Education and our DVLS Curriculum in schools and hubs.

-We have started piloting our DVLS curriculum in selected schools, globally.
-Once we have sufficient feedback and research data we will be opening our curriculum license opportunities to all interested schools.
+We have started piloting our DVLS Curriculum in selected schools, globally.
+Once we have sufficient feedback and research data we will be opening our DVLS Curriculum subscription to all interested schools and home ed hubs.

 If your school is interested in running one of our pilots, please do get in touch.